MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

   long_name="temperature_increment_from_shallow_convection" unit="K
   s-1" grid_ref="full_level_face_grid" />

-The components of the above are as follows:
+The components of this definition are:

-   * The above text represents a ``field`` tag with a number of key-value pair "attributes".
-   * The string value of the ``id`` attribute is used in the model to identify the diagnostic.
-The naming convention used by the LFRic atmosphere and demonstrated in the above record is the section name followed by a double-understroke followed by the a descriptive name.
+   * The ``id`` string is used in the model code to identify the diagnostic.
+The naming convention used by the LFRic atmosphere is the section name followed by a double-understroke followed by a descriptive name.
-   * The name and long name are only seen in the diagnostic output and would need to be recognised by post-processing tools.
+   * The name and long name are only seen in the diagnostic output.
 The names may be formally assigned such as by the CF naming convention.
 In this case, the name is the same as the suffix of the ID, but it is not always so.
    * The units should be SI units.
 Again, these are only seen in the diagnostic output file.
-   * The ``grid_ref`` attribute describes the domain of the field.
+   * The ``grid_ref`` attribute of this definition describes the domain of the field.
 The example field above is represented in the model as a :math:`\mathbb{W}_{theta}` field.
-The attributes used for each type of field are shown in the following table.
+Other field types have different attributes as shown in the following table.

 +-----------------------------------+----------------------------------------+
 |  Model field type                 |  Domain attributes                     |